-- 34. 30.
-Under Sections 13-1001 and 13-1002 of the Tax Article, as amended by the Act, failure to file complete and accurate paperwork and pay the charge as required by the Act is a criminal offense. - 35.
-31. The Act sets tiered rates of assessment on annual gross revenues derived from digital advertising services in the State, based solely on a firm's global annual gross revenues: - (a.)
+- (a.)
 For firms with global annual gross revenues of \$100 million or more, the Act imposes a 2.5% assessment rate on all assessable revenues. - (b.)
 For firms with global annual gross revenues of \$1 billion or more, the Act imposes a 5.0% assessment rate on all assessable revenues. - (c.)
 For firms with global annual gross revenues of \$5 billion or more, the Act imposes a 7.5% assessment rate on all assessable revenues. - (d.)
 For firms with global annual gross revenues of \$15 billion or more, the Act imposes a 10% assessment rate on all assessable revenues. - 36.
-32. The extent of a company's liability under the Act for revenues earned in Maryland depends in almost all cases on the company's out-of-state conduct.
-For example, a company that derives \$10 million in annual revenues from digital advertising in Maryland will: - (a.) not be liable for any assessment under the Act if it earns less than \$90 million in revenue outside of the State; - (b.) be liable for a \$250,000 assessment if it earns between \$90 million and \$989 million in gross annual revenues outside of the State; - (c.) be liable for a \$500,000 assessment if it earns between \$990 million and \$4.989 billion in gross annual revenues outside of the State; - (d.) be liable for a \$750,000 assessment if it earns between \$4.99 billion and \$14.989 billion in gross annual revenues outside of the State;

-- (e.) be liable for a \$1,000,000 assessment if it earns more than \$14.99 billion in gross annual revenues outside of the State. - 37.
+The extent of a company's liability under the Act for revenues earned in Maryland depends in almost all cases on the company's out-of-state conduct.
+For example, a company that derives \$10 million in annual revenues from digital advertising in Maryland will: - (a.) not be liable for any assessment under the Act if it earns less than \$90 million in revenue outside of the State; - (b.) be liable for a \$250,000 assessment if it earns between \$90 million and \$989 million in gross annual revenues outside of the State; - (c.) be liable for a \$500,000 assessment if it earns between \$990 million and \$4.989 billion in gross annual revenues outside of the State; - (d.) be liable for a \$750,000 assessment if it earns between \$4.99 billion and \$14.989 billion in gross annual revenues outside of the State; - (e.) be liable for a \$1,000,000 assessment if it earns more than \$14.99 billion in gross annual revenues outside of the State. - 37.
 The only differences among the scenarios described in the immediately prior paragraph are the amounts of revenue earned outside of Maryland, and in direct consequence, the size of the charge owed under the Act.